 Different aspects of the scenery are revealed along the way, but it is not until you reach the forecourt, ascend the stair and pass through the living space out to the pool and terrace that the majesty of the panoramic setting is fully experienced.
 The house immerses itself in the environment in many ways, in addition to the relaxing sounds from the river below; a stream fed pond on an upper level brings the gentle murmur of water resonating through the living area.

-The swimming pool has an infinity edge that disappears into the river and the wet wall effect makes for a spectacular natural effect adjacent the main entry.
+The swimming pool has an infinity edge that disappears into the river and the wet wall effect makes for a spectacular natural effect adjacent to the main entry.

 Besides the crisp, linear overhangs of the pavilions, it is the material choices that ensure the house is at one with its surroundings.
 Much of the exterior is clad in distinctive shuttered concrete, formed by rough sawn timber for a textural, natural finish.
 This cladding is complemented by large Kerlite tiles, chosen for their resemblance to stone.
 The balance of the exterior is floor to ceiling tinted glass in charcoal aluminium joinery walls.
 A similar colour palette continues indoors, but with rough swapped for smooth textures.
 Polished concrete floors, shimmering stainless steel, oak timber joinery, patterned wallpaper, white painted shades and gloss tiling flow through spacious and light-filled rich interiors.

 With only the garage and entry on the lower level, the upstairs divides into three pavilions as outcrops in the roofline.
-The central open plan living, dining, kitchen and pantry area is east of the entry foyer, with the master suite, dress, ensuite and study beyond.
-To the west is a wine room, lobby, guest bedrooms, ensuites, laundry and gymnasium.
+The central open plan living, dining, kitchen and pantry area is East of the entry foyer, with the master suite, dress, ensuite and study beyond.
+To the West is a wine room, lobby, guest bedrooms, ensuites, laundry and gymnasium.

 The effects of the extreme climate have been mitigated throughout with high thermal envelope insulation and passive solar design.
 Deep overhangs and clerestory windows control the sun, shielding glare and overheating.
 Aluminium windows and doors are double glazed with Low-E glass while heated concrete floors absorb heat by day and release it to interiors at night for thermal comfort of the client and guests.